WorklifeBarometer/API/Documentation/Index.md

 - As a Query String parameter: Pass it as `?access_token=<API_TOKEN_HERE>` to each request

 ## GET /v1.0/Company/{companyId}/Employee
 This call returns all employees stored in Howdy, that were created through the API.
-Employees created through the portal interface will not be included.
+Employees created directly in the dashboard interface will not be included.

 ### Request
 ```http